Marriage & Family Therapy MS

 3. In relation to Competence in MFT Research, the assessment tools include: (a) the Research Competence Evaluation Form - Formative Version and (b) the Research Competence Evaluation Form - Summative Version.

-4. In relation to Understanding Cultural Diversity, the assessment tools include: (a) the Clinical Competence Evaluation Form - Formative Version, (b) the Clinical Competence Evaluation Form - Summative Version, Specific items have been added to these forms to allow supervisors to evaluate students every semester (at a minimum) for their level of understanding and respect for cultural diversity.
+4. In relation to Understanding Cultural Diversity, the assessment tools include: (a) the Clinical Competence Evaluation Form - Formative Version, (b) the Clinical Competence Evaluation Form - Summative Version, Specific items have been added to these forms to allow supervisors to evaluate students every semester (at a minimum) for their level of understanding and respect for cultural diversity, (c) Cultural Competence Form.

-5. Additional assessment tools include: faculty/supervisor evaluations, student exist surveys, alumni surveys, and student placements in doctoral programs.
+5. Additional assessment tools include: faculty/supervisor evaluations, student exist surveys, alumni surveys, student placements in doctoral programs, and individual course syllabi.

 1. Theoretical Competence evaluation form (formative and summative)